 Where: Ballarat Library

-Boori (Monty) Pryor is a multi-award-winning children’s author, musician and storyteller.
-Boori helps children and community understand the past and present culture of First Nations People, through performative storytelling stemming from his own unique perspective of the world and life exper
+Uncle Boori (Monty) Pryor is an multi-award-winning children’s author, musician and storyteller.
+Boori helps children and community understand the past and present culture of First Nations People, through performative storytelling stemming from his own uniqu

 When: Monday 7th July